 The Level 3 Advanced Technical Extended Diploma (1080) in Animal Management is a full-time vocational course studied over two years, three days a week.
 It is designed to provide you with a very wide range of technical practical skills and detailed knowledge and understanding which will equip you to seek a diverse range of employment opportunities, or to further learning and training within the animal care and management industries.
 This course provides UCAS points for university entry.

 These courses are mainly theory based study programmes which includes some practical based learning, in addition to the further development of both English and Maths.
-You will have the opportunity to develop the necessary skills to assist with the care and health and well-being of a wide range of animals safely and with confidence, including domestic and exotic mammals, reptiles, amphibians, invertebrates, fish and livestock.
+You will have the opportunity to develop the necessary skills to assist with the care and health and well-being of a wide range of animals safely and with confidence, including domestic mammals, livestock and exotic mammals, reptiles, amphibians, invertebrates and fish.
 The courses will also include trips to businesses associated with the animal industry, as well as input from visiting speakers and current employers.

-Level 3 qualifications are set at A-level equivalent status.
+Level 3 qualifications are set at A-level equivalent status, the Level 3 Animal Management qualifications are equivalent in size to 3 A-Levels.
 They cover more complex work and will help you develop your supervisory skills.
 It shows you have the ability to gain or apply a range of knowledge, skills and understanding at a detailed level appropriate if you plan to go to university, work independently or (in some cases) supervise and train others in their field of work.

 City & Guilds Level 3 Advanced Technical Diploma (540) in Animal Management OR City & Guilds Level 3 Advanced Technical Extended Diploma (1080) in Animal Management

 Successful achievement of the full, two year Advanced Technical Extended Diploma carries 48 - 168 UCAS tariff points depending on your grade (equivalent to 3 A levels grade A*-E).